-While the way your sales pitch is delivered will vary depending on whether you’re speaking in person, via email, phone, or video conferencing, the intro-to-body-to-closing structure remains consistent.
+While the way your sales pitch is delivered will vary depending on whether you’re speaking in-person, via email, phone, or video conferencing, the process for building your pitch is the same.
 Here’s how to make a sales pitch in seven steps:

 1. Define Your Unique Selling Proposition

 Your sales pitch must articulate how your product or service adds value to your customers and how it’s unique from your competitors—thus defining your unique selling proposition (USP).

 A USP answers the question “Why choose us?”
 Focus on a product or service feature that stands out over other providers such as lower prices, premium quality, better customer service, or a favorable aspect of the user or customer experience like product ease of use.

 For example, an HR management consulting firm offers free consultations and a guided experience with their clients where they are with them every step of the way.
 This would contrast other HR consulting firms that don’t offer the same services but instead only provide advice rather than help implement the solutions.
 These unique attributes need to be understood before you can incorporate them into a pitch.

 Next, narrow in on who will get the most value out of your offerings.
 You may have a specific niche market such as only small IT management companies or broader customer groups such as nonprofits.
 Having an ideal market in your pitch makes it more relatable to the person listening to it.

 For example, imagine you own an accounting firm.
 A sales rep from a staffing service approaches you about how they can help you find temporary help during the busy “tax season” as well as permanent employees.
 This service provider staffs several verticals, including IT engineers, security analysts, sales reps, administrative staff, and software developers—showing you they’re a generic staffing firm.